 As people become more conscious of their environmental impact, environmentally-friendly houses are becoming more popular.
 It is thought that by 2025, new build houses will no longer be heated using fossil fuel boilers.
 They will use heat pumps.
 Heat pumps are a renewable source of energy that work by extracting heat from the air, or ground, and transferring this to your home.
 Find out more about the benefits of heat pumps.

 By installing a heat pump now, you can help to futureproof your home, making it more green which in turn helps to increase its value.
 It is important to note that heat pumps do cost more upfront to install than a boiler.
-Grants such as the Renewable Heat Incentive scheme are available to help you recover the install costs, but as this pays back over 7 years, it’s best to install a heat pump if you’re not in a rush to sell.
+As the initial costs of a heat pump is more than replacing a gas boiler grants such as the Boiler Upgrade Scheme are available to help with the upfront cost when buying a heap pump.

 11. Install underfloor heating